 “Education is the most powerful weapon to change the world,” Nelson Mandela once said.
 There is power in a quality education, and that is precisely why fair and free access to quality education is among the UN’s Sustainable Development Goals.

 Unfortunately, quality education is not a reality for all students.
-In fact, we’re in a global learning crisis: Since 2015, over 400 million children worldwide have not developed the needed skills to read and understand a simple story by the age of 10.
+Since 2015, over 500 million children worldwide have not developed the needed skills to read and understand a simple story by the age of 10.
 They’re missing a critical literacy milestone that can help secure a better future.
-The COVID-19 pandemic is making this worse.
-At its peak, pandemic-related school closures impacted 1.6 billion children.
-Now, between 2015 and 2030, more than 1 billion 10-year-olds are estimated to miss that critical reading milestone.

-Tackling the global learning crisis might seem like a massive task, but there are a few small steps you can take to get started.
+Tackling this crisis might seem like a massive task, but there are a few small steps you can take to get started.
 Here’s how you can help.

 Prioritize your education